smitshah084/TalkBot-AI/to-do.md

         SOl: let LLM start genarateing resposne after a enter is pressed. detect the completion of user input using VAD on audio before STT.

+2. Genral Project data flow:
+        twilio connects call
+        audio stream from call as input to STT and VAD models text stream from STT and signal from VAD as input to LLM LLM streams text as input to TTS audio stream from TTS as outgoing voice to twilio